Codigami/CFAlertViewController/README.md

 ##### Callback
 A block (of type CFAlertActionHandlerBlock) gets invoked when action is tapped.

+### Container View
+You can also configure the background color or layer related properties (e.g. cornerRadius, borderColor, borderWidth) in the `containerView` property.

 ## License
 This code is distributed under the terms and conditions of the MIT license.